The American Revolution was a colonial revolt that began in Massachusetts in the 18th century.

 Who Fought in the Revolutionary War?

-The various countries who fought in the Revolutionary War were:
+The various nations who fought in the Revolutionary War were:

 ♦ The 13 British Colonies